jdi-docs/jdi-light/source/includes/_tutorial.md

 <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">Nice job man!</a>

 ## 5. Reduce Amount of code with JDI Light
+1. Init Driver in Selenium and JDI Light
+2. Page Objects code
+3. Compare Login Form code
+4. Reduce Complex Contact Form Page Object code from 97 lines in Selenium to 8 lines of code in JDI Light
+5. Test Data in Seleniium and JDI Light
+6. Discuss example results

 Now we know enough about Forms and lets see how we this can help us to write code faster (less code)<br/>
 Let's try to write a code on Selenium for the same scenario [Fill Contact Form test scenario](https://jdi-docs.github.io/jdi-light/?java#contact-form-test-scenario) what we done on JDI Light before<br/>
 - Open Home Page by url<br/>